 The resulting block orientation field is afterwards analyzed for any discontinuities that may occur.
 Analyzing was done by doing row-wise and column-wise scanning approach that reveals areas of possible damage in fingerprint.
-For this analyzing was used Moore neighborhood.
-Current block at index (i, j) is compared with his successor and predecessor.
-If difference between these blocks were in both case bigger than 45 degrees, then current block will be marked as damaged.
+For this analyzing was used slighty changed algorithm that is based on Moore neighborhood.
+Current block at index (i, j) is compared

-Figure 7.11: Moore neighborhood.
+Figure 7.9: Moore neighborhood.

-Figure 7.12: Left - block marked as damaged, right - block marked as healthy.
+Figure 7.10: Left - block marked as damaged, right - block marked as healthy.

 In several other papers that were using orientation field algorithm the size of blocks was usually 16 times 16, but for creating this application blocks of size 8 by 8 were used.
 The main reason behind using smaller block size is that usually straight white lines that were caused by disease were not detected as damaged areas.
-Negative side of picking lower block size then usual is that a plenty of small areas are falsely marked as damaged.
+Negative side of picking lower block size then usual is that a plenty of small areas, which represent noise in image, are falsely marked as damaged.
 This problem is solved by setting potentially damaged blocks to marked back as healthy if they don't have at least two damaged blocks in their surrounding.
+This will allow removing noises that were detected as damaged blocks.